Erinite/template/README.md

 ## Known Limitations

 1. `selectors`: Unlike CSS, there is currently no way to specify that a node must be a direct child of another.
-1. `transformations`: Transformations are always applied to the content of a node, so it is not possible to modify the parent (in practice this means that clone-for can clone the nodes' children but not the node itself, to do so you would have to select the parent instead). #10 may fix this.
+1. `transformations`: Transformations are always applied to the content of a node, so it is not possible to modify the parent (in practice this means that clone-for can clone the nodes' children but not the node itself, to do so you would have to select the parent instead).
+[Issue #10](https://github.com/Erinite/template/issues/10) may fix this.

 ## Future